rffgrayson/odin-project/README.md

 This repository showcases my best projects from [The Odin Project](https://www.theodinproject.com/) curriculum.
 I've curated this collection to highlight projects that demonstrate significant skills and complexity, focusing on quality over quantity as I build my web development portfolio.

-## 🌟 Learning Philosophy

-I believe in learning by doing, which is why The Odin Project's project-based curriculum resonates with me.
-Each completed project represents:

-- Skills applied in real-world scenarios
-- Problem-solving techniques developed
-- Coding patterns and best practices learned
-- Growth in my developer toolkit

 ## 🛠️ Featured Projects

 <table>